hyperledger/besu-docs/docs/Reference/Evm-Tool.md

 ## EVM Tool State Test Options

-EVM Tool has a `stat-test` sub command that allows Ethereum State Tests to be evaluated.
+EVM Tool has a `state-test` sub command that allows Ethereum State Tests to be evaluated.
 Most of the options from EVM execution do not apply.

 ### Applicable Options